maxbrister/vscode-nuget-package-manager/README.md

 Visual Studio Code's Command Palette.
 - Handles workspaces with multiple `.csproj` or `.fsproj` files as well as workspaces with single `.csproj`/`.fsproj` files.
+- Restore projects using MSBuild.
+Use the dotnet extension to restore using dotnet.

 *Adding a Package:*